threefoldtech/info_grid/src/farmerbot/farmerbot.md

 With the minimum Ubuntu Full VM requirements, it currently costs 0.25TFT/hour to run with the Planetary Network (Date: 24-03-23).
 This should suffice to run the farmerbot.
 This is around 180 TFT/month.
 Of course, check for yourselves if the costs are correct.

+Note: The account that you are using to deploy the farmerbot needs to have at least 1 TFT available.
+This will cover the transaction fees over the TFChain.

 ***
 ## Configuration
 Some configuration is required before running the farmerbot which should happen in a markdown file (*farmerbot.md* for example).
 This file should be located inside a folder called *config* in the directory of the docker-compose file.
 The possible configuration will be discussed in this section.